 Strong and Weak Brønsted-Lowry Acids and Bases

 The strength of a base is measured by its ability to capture protons.
 In contrast, the strength of an acid is measured by its ability to donate protons.
-Therefore, the stronger the acid, the weaker the conjugate base, and the stronger the base, the weaker is its conjugate acid.
+Therefore, the stronger the acid, the weaker the conjugate base, and the stronger the base, the weaker its conjugate acid.

-Examples of Brønsted-Lowry Acids-Base Reaction
+Brønsted-Lowry Acid-Base Reaction

-According to the Brønsted-Lowry theory, an acid-base reaction involves the transfer of a proton from the acid to base.
+According to the Brønsted-Lowry theory, an acid-base reaction involves the transfer of a proton from the acid to the base.
 The following reaction defines this concept.

 Acid + Base ⇌ Conjugate Base + Conjugate Acid